shadib42/shadib42.github.io/README.md

 ## Prerequisites
-1. A Resume
-   - formatted it in Markdown
-   - make sure its tailored to your job requirements.
+1. A Resume that is formatted in Markdown and tailored to the specific job requirements
-2. Modern Technical Writing by Andrew Etter
-3. A GitHub account
+2. A GitHub account